evanrlong/nuxt-berry/README.md

 dependency resolution.
 With Yarn 2 compatibility not coming natively [until Nuxt 3](https://github.com/nuxt/nuxt.js/pull/7295), I created this light wrapper to make Nuxt 2 :heart: Yarn 2.

+Nuxt Berry should behave exactly like Nuxt, but with Yarn 2 support.

 **Important:** This is just a proof of concept right now.
-I do not recommend that anyone uses this in production yet.
+I do not recommend anyone use this in production yet.

 ## Intended usage

-**Please note that this is not currently deployed yet.**
+**Please note that this is not deployed yet!**

 Once it is, usage will look like this...